Spitamo/flashcard_clipboard/README.md

                                         Tauri / React Desktop UI
 ```

 The backend runs on `asyncio` with two queues so that clipboard capture, translation, and persistence remain independent and non-blocking — pressing the hotkey never waits on a translation service or database write.
-See [`docs/architecture.md`](docs/architecture.md) for more detail.

 ## Prerequisites